startreedata/pinot-recipes/recipes/csv-files-spaces-column-names/README.md

 # Importing CSV files with columns containing spaces

 Pinot can transform data at ingestion.
 In this recipe, we'll learn how to use a transformation to change the name of a column.
 We will ingest a CSV file with a column containing spaces in its name.
+We will then use a transformation funciton to remove the space while the data is being ingested into Pinot.

 ```csv
 ID,Case Number